-Some forms of care are licensed by the State of California’s Community Care Licensing Division.
+Some types of care are licensed by the State of California’s Community Care Licensing Division.
 Licensed care assures a minimal standard of health and safety protection and is regulated by Title 22 of the California Code of Regulations.
 It does not ensure quality.

-License-exempt child care: If you prefer to have a relative or a friend care for your child, or to have your child cared for in your own home, license-exempt care is an option.
+If you prefer to have a relative or a friend care for your child, or to have your child cared for in your own home, license-exempt care is an option.
 While license-exempt care is often convenient, it is important to know that it is unregulated.
 The TrustLine program is a statewide registry that allows parents, for a fee, to check the background of an unregulated caregiver by submitting names and fingerprints to be checked by the California Department of Justice for any records of violent crimes or child abuse.
 Information about TrustLine can be obtained from 4Cs’ referral specialists at (650) 517-1460.